ontop/iswc2014-benchmark/README.md

 iswc2014-benchmark
 ==================
 ### Ontop Benchmark ###
-To test the Ontop system use **OntopLUBM.jar** and project parameters.
+To test the Ontop system use **OntopLUBM.jar** in Ontop folder and add the project parameters as follows:
-The ontology and mappings are in the folder Ontop.

-The structure is as follows:
  `java -jar OntopLUBM.jar ontology.owl mapping.obda [optional parameter]`

+ The ontology and mappings are provided in the folder Ontop.

 For examples:
 * To run LUBM(1,0) with the standard 14 LUBM queries type: